 Maplins use TVL or television lines a lot in their advertising.
 They see it as the holy grail of camera quality but it isn't.
 Not only that but Maplins don't actually understand how TVL is measured.
 Television lines are counted in a square equal to the height of the image.
 Maplins quote TVL measured across the entire width of the image meaning widescreen standard definition cameras are sold as 1000 TVL when in fact they are only 560 TVL.
 That's a bit naughty.
 It's worth pointing out that anyone claiming 1000 TVL CCTV cameras is doing the same.

-With a wide angle lens the pixels spread apart rapidly as you move away from the camera.
-Each pixel is a piece of information, less pixels means less detail.
-Unfortunately pretty much all the cameras Maplins sell are wide angle.
-They make some amazing claims in terms of how far away their wide angle cameras will record detail but once again it simply isn't true.
+With a wide-angle lens, the pixels spread apart rapidly as you move away from the camera.
+Each pixel is a piece of information, fewer pixels mean less detail.
+Unfortunately pretty much all the cameras Maplins sells are wide-angle.
+They make some amazing claims in terms of how far away their wide-angle cameras will record detail but once again it simply isn't true.
 As you've seen in the video you can't beat the laws of physics.
-Even if you fit high definition CCTV, using fixed lens wide angle cameras is like heating your house with the doors and windows wide open on a freezing cold day.
+Even if you fit high definition CCTV, using the fixed lens wide-angle cameras is like heating your house with the doors and windows wide open on a freezing cold day.
 No matter how far you turn the boiler up it will be cold.
 Close the windows or in the case of a CCTV camera zoom it in on your subject so you aren't wasting valuable pixels.